dnut/nightlight/README.md

-Run the script and keep it running continuously.
-A simple systemd service can manage this for you.
+Run nightlight.py and keep it running continuously.
+The included systemd service can manage this for you if you copy nightlight.py to /usr/local/bin/nightlight and make it executable.

 ## Dependencies
 - python>=3.7